ISPP-G-8/landing-page/README.md

-# NutriBaby Landing Page
+# Infantem Landing Page

-NutriBaby is a web application designed to assist parents in introducing food to their babies with an evidence-based approach.
+Infantem is a web application designed to assist parents in introducing food to their babies with an evidence-based approach.
 This repository contains the source code for the landing page, providing an overview of the app, its features, and pricing plans.

 ![App Screenshot](./public/app-screenshot.png)